mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 **Katagiri Roshi:** Right.
 That’s true.

-But in the next section, it says, “This consciousness has two aspects which embrace all states of existence and create all states of existence.
-They are, the one, the first, the aspect of enlightenment, and the two, the aspect of non-enlightenment.”
-That’s why this is a little bit different from what you mentioned, okay?
-If you’re right on, you don’t know what’s going on there.
-Well, it doesn’t mean you don’t know.
+But in this section next it says, “This consciousness has two aspects which embrace all states of existence and create all states of existence.
+They are, first, the aspect of enlightenment, and second, the aspect of non-enlightenment.”
+That’s why this is a little bit different from what you mentioned: if you’re *right on*, you don’t know what’s going on there.
+It doesn’t mean you don’t know.
 There is no space to poke your head into, so you just be there.
 But in this case, a little bit we are investigating how *tathagatagarbha* works.
-That’s why it’s [...] intellectual here. [...]
-That’s why it has the foundation of your life in two aspects working together, in the stream of process.
+That’s why it’s a little bit intellectual here.
+That’s why it has the foundation of your life is two aspects working together, in the stream of process.
 In the stream of process we have to be right on constantly.
-But that is practically speaking, that is practical aspect of your life.
-But on the other hand, we have to research, we want to know, well, how it works.
+But that is the practical aspect of your life.
+But on the other hand, we have to research, we want to know how it works.
 That’s why this book starts to analyze.

-Because human beings, we always judge ourselves as “bad”.
-If you see yourself bad, that’s it.
-But that is not the right understanding.
-Because if you always judge yourself bad, then there is no chance to grow in the future.
-So very naturally we have to understand what’s the foundation?
-What is the foundation of your life?
-What’s characteristic of your foundation?
+Because human beings, we are always judging ourselves as “bad”.
+If you see yourself as bad, that’s it.
+But that is not the right understanding – because if you always judge yourself bad, then there is no chance to grow in the future.
+So very naturally we have to understand, what is the foundation of your life?
+What’s the characteristic of your foundation?
 What kind of structure is there?
-That is really two things always diffusing harmoniously with each other.
-That’s why if you see bad aspect of human life is contained [within] good [aspect].
+That is really that two things are always diffusing harmoniously with each other.
+That’s why if you see the bad aspect of human life, [it] is contained with good aspect, simultaneously.

 Do you have another question?

 Okay.
-So next, “A”, page 37, “The Aspect of Enlightenment”.
+So next, “A”, page 37, “The Aspect of Enlightenment”...

 **Someone:** Hojo-san?

 **Katagiri Roshi:** Hai.

-**Same person:** *[Unintelligible]* and he’s doing this, you know, and why that term is used to express the ... the foundation of existence in the phenomenal world.
+**Same person:** The term “storehouse”, I don’t understand why that term is used to express the concept of ... the foundation of existence in the phenomenal world.

-**Katagiri Roshi:** Well, that is tradition and in the development of Buddhist teachings.
-Before this book was published, there was another teaching, so-called *Vijñānavāda*, the *discourse on merely consciousness*.
-That discourse on merely consciousness uses this term *alayavijnana* as a foundation of human consciousness.
-That is [the] eighth consciousness we call *alayavijnana*.
+**Katagiri Roshi:** Well, that is tradition, and the development of Buddhist teaching.
+Before this book was established, there was another teaching, so-called *Vijñānavāda*, the *Discourse on Merely Consciousness*.
+That *Discourse on Merely Consciousness* uses this term *alayavijnana* as a foundation of human consciousness; that is [the] eighth consciousness, that we call *alayavijnana*.
 That’s why this discourse that uses that term.

-But *alaya* means kind of holy – so holy consciousness.
-But holy consciousness doesn’t mean it’s always holy. *[He chuckles.]*
+But *alaya* means kind of “holy” – so “holy” consciousness.
+But “holy consciousness” doesn’t mean it’s always holy. *[He chuckles.]*

 **Someone:** How is it translating “holy” into “storehouse”?
-You’ve been using the word storehouse.
+You’ve been using the word “storehouse”.

-**Someone:** Isn’t there a sort of [...] idea of an embryo or potential.
-The potential for both?
+**Someone:** Doesn’t that sort of go with the idea of an embryo or potential – the potential for both?

-**Katagiri Roshi:** Because the holiness contains the something, always.
-Contains the something, in terms of *Vijñānavāda*, *shuji* means “seed”. [...]
+**Katagiri Roshi:** Because the holiness contains something always.
+In terms of *Vijñānavāda*, it’s called *shuji*, which means “seed”.

 **Someone:** The seeds are in the storehouse?

 **Katagiri Roshi:** In the storehouse, always.
-That’s the consciousness storehouse, storehouse consciousness.
+That’s why “consciousness storehouse”, “storehouse consciousness”.
 So we have lots of things.

-**Someone:** And that would be seeds for enlightenment and also for...
+**Someone:** And that would be seeds for enlightenment and also for non-enlightenment?

-**Katagiri Roshi:** Sure.
-Yes.
-Many seeds.
+**Katagiri Roshi:** Sure!
+Yes. *Many* seeds.

-**Someone:** And then the whole concept of *alayavijnana*, [...] we talked about [...] how that is different from the absolute, one, or truth?
+**Someone:** And then the whole concept of *alayavijnana*, [...] we talked about [...] how that is different from the absolute order, or truth?

 **Katagiri Roshi:** Truth.
 Truth is more the abstract, metaphysical term.